Lake George Fishing Guide

 Equipment to Bring to Lake George

-Your fishing equipment is dependent on the season and which fish you hope to catch.
-Many anglers successfully fish from shorelines and piers without bringing their boat out.
+The type of fishing equipment and tackle you will need will depend on the season and what kind of fish you hope to catch.
+A boat will increase your range, but many anglers successfully fish from shorelines and piers without bringing their boat.

-To fish on Lake George, you’ll need the obvious necessities like fishing reels, rods, fishing line, coolers, etc. You’ll also need a New York State fishing license and proper licensing for your boat if you’re going out on the water.
+To fish on Lake George, you'll need the obvious necessities like fishing reels, rods, fishing line and coolers.
+You'll also need a New York state fishing license and proper licensing for your boat if you're going out on the water.

 If you're looking to catch lake trout, we recommend these fishing lures:

 - Speedy Shiners (either orange with black dots, blue-silver, chartreuse-silver, cop car, or wonderbread)

 - Live Target Smelt (black-silver or blue-silver)

 - Flatfish (most colors)